Tag: New Camden Cemetery

 New Camden Cemetery Purchase

-In 1887, the trustees of Camden Cemetery held a meeting where a special committee suggested purchasing new burial ground land opposite to Evergreen Cemetery, priced at $700 per acre.
+Philadelphia Inquirer – July 8, 1887 At a meeting of the trustees of the Camden Cemetery last night the special committee appointed to secure a new burial ground recommended the purchase of the land opposite to Evergreen Cemetery, at $700 per acre.

 The Year 1836 – Camden, NJ